futurepress/epubjs-rn/README.md

 Getting Started
 -------------------------

-To use the components in your own app install via npm
+To use the components in your own app install via npm or yarn

 ```bash
 npm install --save epubjs-rn